TNRIS/gio-data-update/.github/ISSUE_TEMPLATE/bathymetry.md

 **Download\Prod**
 - [ ] Move data to production shares @TNRIS/git-sba
 - [ ] Make collection public  @TNRIS/git-sba
-- [ ] Inform TNRIS staff of data availability @birdladyellen
+- [ ] Inform GIO staff of data availability @birdladyellen

 **QA|QC**
  **(if collection is made public before 10am you can check after views are refreshed that day)**